pollination/pollination-docs/model-editor/commands.md

 #### Coordinate Vertices

-A boolean to coordinate the vertices from the pull rooms with the target rooms' vertices after the initial pull.
+Select to further coordinate the vertices after the initial pulling operation is complete.
+Coordination means that any vertices of the target room that lie within the specified distance to a pulled room but were NOT matched to a vertex on that room will be inserted into the pulled room.

 #### Pull Distance

-The maximum distance in the document units between the room vertex and the room edges in which the room should be pulled to the other room.
+The maximum distance between a room vertex and the target room edges at which point the vertex will be pulled to the target room.

 </details>

 Pull the vertices of one or more rooms to the first "target" room in the selection.
 The operation of pulling can be thought of as aligning the rooms to the target room's segments and then snapping to its vertices.
 Using the `Coordinate Vertices` option will run an additional operation to adjust the number of vertices in the rooms that were pulled.
-This results in better matching of segments between the rooms like so:
+This can result in better matching of segments between the rooms like so:

 {% embed url="https://discourse.pollination.cloud/uploads/default/original/2X/2/203c04e13aa5d1bda5a9e0da5897ac86b340005e.png" fullWidth="false" %}